 Green box, red tissue, red ribbon

-Buy the treasured DVD of “It’s a Wonderful Life”, starring Jimmy Stewart and Donna Reed.
 Make sure the box you use is large enough for a bottle of Italian red wine – this clearly being a gift for grown-ups.
 Add cheese-crusted breadsticks, possibly from Carluccio’s, and a bar of Lindt chocolate containing rock salt.
-This is a nod to the scene in which Reed’s character Mary Bailey hands Italian friends the Martinis wine, bread and salt as they take ownership of their new house.
+This is a nod to the scene in which Donna Reed’s character Mary Bailey hands Italian friends the Martinis wine, bread and salt as they take ownership of their new house.
 Bread so the house will never know hunger, salt so life may always have flavour and wine so joy and prosperity may reign forever.
 Buy a simple silver bell ornament and a pair of angel wings for hanging from a Christmas tree – honouring Clarence and the line that every time a bell rings an angel gets its wings.
 Wrap the box in brown paper and tie with string (an homage to absent-minded Uncle Billy) and attach a luggage label gift tag.
-Stewart’s character George Bailey had the luggage, just not the travel adventure he craved.
+James Stewart’s character George Bailey had the luggage, just not the travel adventure he craved.
 Pack with silver tissue paper.

 Italian red wine